-As an Art Therapist, you purposefully facilitate an art-making process to promote create self-expression, reflection, understanding and change with people and/or communities who encounter a range of stress, trauma, physical, mental or societal challenges and experiences.
+As an Art Therapist, you purposefully facilitate an art-making process to promote create self-expression, reflection, understanding, and change with people and/or communities who encounter a range of stress, trauma, physical, mental or societal challenges and experiences.
 Art therapy is a form of psychotherapy that helps people to effect change and growth through the use of art materials in a supported and safe environment.
 For those having difficulty expressing their thoughts and feelings verbally, art therapy is non-intrusive and can tap into the rich non-verbal aspects of communication and creativity.

 Art therapists develop the necessary skills and training to effectively work with a variety of populations throughout the life cycle.
-They work within various medical, institutional, educational, and rehabilitative settings that may include learning, development, medical conditions, social work, marginalized groups, crisis and trauma within communities, ageing and eldercare to name a few.
+They work within various medical, institutional, educational, and rehabilitative settings that may include learning, development, medical conditions, social work, marginalized groups, crisis and trauma within communities, aging and eldercare to name a few.
 The practice of art therapy ranges from studio-based to clinical approaches, depending on the art therapist’s level of expertise, practice and working environment.
-Art therapists remain sensitive to cultural awareness, difference and diversity and adhere to international ethics and best practices.
+Art therapists remain sensitive to cultural awareness, difference, and diversity and adhere to international ethics and best practices.

-As a Masters candidate you will be encouraged to attain an autonomous and reflective stance in your learning, development, and assessment in collaboration with tutors.
+As a Master's candidate, you will be encouraged to attain an autonomous and reflective stance in your learning, development, and assessment in collaboration with tutors.
 This is a vital process in developing an approach to your professional practice as a confident, competent and ethical art therapist that will be based upon your ability to be analytical, critical, objective and self-reflective about your work.

 Although personal therapy is required in semesters 2-4, it is recommended throughout the duration of the training.
 Each student is to arrange and pay for their own personal therapy as this is not included with tuition.

 The MA Art Therapy is the first of its kind to be developed and implemented in Southeast Asia.
-The Programme is breaking new ground in relation to the varied and distinctive social, cultural and spiritual frameworks within which it is being nurtured.
+The Program is breaking new ground in relation to the varied and distinctive social, cultural and spiritual frameworks within which it is being nurtured.
 The Southeast Asian context is considered throughout the training and candidates are encouraged to research and work in a range of settings both local and if appropriate, international.

 A blend of Eastern and Western approaches are considered and candidates are encouraged to develop a reflective and contemporary philosophical and practical stance.
 Although there may be several similarities in terms of the human experience, it is acknowledged that there are unique cultural considerations and local and/or region specific implications in terms of how mental health services are defined, perceived and implemented.